 Submitted by Angelica from Things to do and Eat

 For anyone visiting San Diego, hiking in Torrey Pines Natural Reserve is a must!
 This area is a natural reserve dedicated to protecting several desert flora.
-It's totally different from most other hikes in the U.S. since it's in a desert and on the coast.
+It’s totally different from most other best US day hikes since it’s in a desert and on the coast.
 This means your hike will be full of gorgeous views of the ocean, dramatic sand-swept cliffs, and (sometimes blooming) desert cacti.

 There are six main hiking trails to choose from.
 They’re mostly easy and incredibly short (the longest trail is 2.5 miles)- which makes it perfect for people who are just starting out with hiking.
 Plus, the trail heads are at the top of a hill, so if you park in the upper lot, you’re only walking downhill.
 For more advanced folks, the trails are all close together, so you can do multiple in a day.

 Note that since this is a natural reserve and not a state park, there are a few different rules.
-For example, food, non-water drinks, and dogs aren't allowed on the natural reserve- only on the beach.
-You can read about the rules and updated parking costs on their website, and you can look at more pictures of the hike on mine!
+For example, food, non-water drinks, and dogs aren’t allowed on the natural reserve- only on the beach.
+You can read about the rules and updated parking costs on their website, and you can look at more pictures of this best US day hike on mine!

 Angelica is a travel and food blogger at Things to do and Eat.
 She is based in San Diego, and when she’s not exploring the city, she’s probably traveling to new places and trying their food or getting lost in their nature.
 Follow her on Facebook.